Jake-Brady/VR-Art-Gallery/README.md

  <img src="" alt="Dropzone in creating a gallery">

  <p>
   Users are able to add images to their gallery thumbnails, as well as populate their gallery, using the react-dropzone on the client-side in combination with aws-sdk in the server - setting up a connection between the client and amazon S3 bucket.
+Those images, presets, and captions are then retrieved using the techs listed below.
  </p>

  <h2>Client to Backend Techs:</h2>